Napam/meny/README.md

     CLI(consolecases, title= ' Title here ').run()
 ```

-or you can give a list functions:
+or you can give a list of functions:

 ```python
 def samplecase():